Bridge-over-Baspa-river-near-Chitkul-village

 But, it is always advisable to always be alert on the tricky Himalayan roads, splattered with hairpin bends and high ascends and sharp descends.
 Oncoming traffic can also be tricky to maneuver on single-lane roads.
 Also, a lot of the time you’ll be in awe of the local Himachali drivers and their daring skills!

-Some travel tips about Chitkul
+Some travel tips

 Chitkul has three temples dedicated to Mata Devi; the oldest is said to be 500 years old.
 The entire compound is beautiful and a must-visit for experiencing the Kath-Kuni wooden architecture.
 The temple seems to have a high prominence in the Bengali culture, as you would see a lot of pilgrims from there!